Calshot

-Calshot is a coastal village in Hampshire, England at the west corner of Southampton Water where it joins the Solent.
+Calshot is a coastal village in Hampshire, England, at the west corner of Southampton Water where it joins the Solent.

 History

 In 1539, Henry VIII ordered the construction of Calshot Castle, at the end of Calshot Spit, to defend the port of Southampton from attack.
 Its strategic importance continues to the present day, and there is still a military presence in Calshot, though the castle is no longer a manned fort.

 Calshot is notable for its role in the development of aircraft and flying boats.
 In 1913 the Royal Flying Corps established Calshot Naval Air Station (later known as RNAS Calshot and RAF Calshot) at the end of Calshot Spit.
 It was also at one point home to Lawrence of Arabia.

 Calshot Lifeboat Station was established in 1970 by the RNLI.

 Relationship with Tristan da Cunha

 Following a volcanic eruption in 1961, the population of the Tristan da Cunha islands was evacuated to Calshot.
-Many evacuees thrived, with the children attending local schools and adults employed in a variety of local businesses and ships.
-But problems occurred: one of the islanders' elders, a disabled gentleman called Ian Bootla, was mugged and the islanders lacked immunity from flu epidemics and also had to endure the harsh winter of 1962–63.
+Many evacuees thrived, with the children attending local schools and adults employed in a variety of local businesses and on ships.
+However, problems occurred: one of the islanders' elders, a disabled gentleman called Ian Bootla, was mugged, the islanders lacked immunity from flu epidemics, and they also had to endure the harsh winter of 1962–63.
 Most of the islanders returned home, but some of the families decided to stay and remain a close-knit community centred on a complex of 50 houses called Tristan Close.
-Those that returned to Tristan da Cunha renamed the harbour there, Calshot Harbour, after their temporary home.
+Those that returned to Tristan da Cunha renamed the harbour there Calshot Harbour, after their temporary home.